 A dingy-looking exterior, kitchen or bathroom can wreck the presentation of the house.
 All three areas deserve a good portion of the rehab budget and attention.

-Improving elements in the bathrooms is another key upgrade to focus on.
-First, focus on cosmetic improvements such as vanities and countertops.
+Another key upgrade to focus on is improving elements in bathrooms.
+First, aim for cosmetic improvements such as vanities and countertops.
 Once you’ve added a few updates, hone in on the plumbing.
-Although not cosmetic, plumbing fixtures that have been improved or replaced can make a significant impact for potential buyers.
+Although not cosmetic, improving or replacing plumbing fixtures can make a significant impact for potential buyers.

 Best practices for any part of the house